microsoft/dotnet-podcasts/Deploy-websites-services.md

 ## Step-by-step guide to deploying websites and services to Azure

-To keep this guide simple and less confusing, we will be using Azure CLI in our next steps.
+To keep this guide simple, we will be using Azure CLI in our next steps.
 If you haven't installed them, please take a look at the guide [How to install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) in your favorite platform.
 These instructions are only required for the first-time setup for GitHub actions.
 If it is easier, you may run the commands in the [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/quickstart) and avoid local installation.

 ### Create an Azure resource group